PeppeL-G/bagawork/docs/src/routes/(default)/tutorials/gui/formatting-text-with-bbcode/+page.md

 ## Using simple BBCode tags
-To format text, you simply surround the text with *BBCode tags*, which describes how the surrounded text should be formated.
-For example, text surrounded with the BBCode start tag `[b]` (`b` is short for bold) and the end tag `[/b]` will display the surrounded tag as bold.
+To format text, you simply surround the text with *BBCode tags*, which describes how the surrounded text should be formatted.
+For example, text surrounded with the BBCode start tag `[b]` (`b` is short for bold) and the end tag `[/b]` will display the surrounded text as bold.

 ::: tip Example